roosmeri/Project-of-Rookka/README.md

 The project is a Django application.
 One must clone this repo and run the application with the command:
 $python3 manage.py runserver
 from the upper RookkaSite directory.
 Then navigate to http://localhost:8000/RookkaProject/ with one's browser.
-The site should show the text: "Hello, visitor.
-You're at the RookkaProject's index."
-Hopefully something smarter in the future.
+The site should show an input box and search button, hopefully quite soon entering words into the query box and clicking 'Search' will bring out some search result.